Course Title: Prepare complex corporate financial reports

 The Teacher or Course Coordinator may request anytime to ask students to demonstrate and/or reproduce assessments to validate authenticity.

-Assessment Task 1 consists of three tests, being test 1 test 2, and test 3.
+Assessment Task 1 (Weeks 5, 8 and 13) consists of three in-class tests.
 These may be closed book tests, however the theory parts of the questions may be open book.

 The assessment matrix that maps all the assessment is available on CANVAS under Assignments.